Pakistan's cartoon 'Burka Avenger' swoops into India to empower girls

 "'Burka Avenger' is an amazing show - both in terms of quality of animation as well as storytelling.
 We are always on the lookout for shows with themes that are relevant to Indian children and we are very fortunate that we have this show," said Bhosle.

-Crimes against women and girls such as child marriage, domestic violence, so-called "honor killings" and trafficking are widespread in the South Asia region.
+Crimes against women and girls such as child marriage, domestic violence, so-called "honour killings" and trafficking are widespread in the South Asia region.

 A 2014 World Bank report said that excess female child mortality, or the greater rate at which girls die compared to boys, is higher in the region than anywhere else in the world.